giladju/giladju.github.io/_posts/2017-01-30-tools-of-the-trade.markdown

 sleep 5  ; done
 ```

-And from the output of the script I learned that my files were indeed placed in the right directory but only for a moment, as right after the "correct" copy, the directory is overwriten by the next ElasticBeanstalk deployment step.
+And from the output of the script I learned that my files were indeed placed in the right directory but only for a moment, as right after the "correct" copy, the directory is overwritten by the next ElasticBeanstalk deployment step.

 Bottom line - I figured out that the files needed to placed in the temporary source directory prior to the deployment step - and so will end up, eventually in the right place.